-MENU DEFAULT VALUE RANGE DESCRIPTION HeatNet I Boilers OF BOILERS 1 (1-16) If operating as a MASTER.
+MENU DEFAULT VALUE RANGE DESCRIPTION HeatNet I Boilers OF BOILERS 1 (1-16) If operating as a MEMBER.
 LEAD BOILER # 0 (0-16) # of first boiler to run, determines the fire order in rotation.
 A 0 disables the Lead Boiler function.
 Firing Mode determines lead.
-LIMIT FIRING 16 1 - 16 This setting limits the number of boilers that will be fired at any one runtime cycle.
-For example, a 4-boiler network with a value of 2.
-The Master will fire the 2 boilers, if needed, with the least amount of runtime.
-It also rotates all boilers on the network based on runtime.
 BOILER GRAPHIC M (M-16) This Box displays the boilers auto detected by H-Net.
 While M is the MASTER boiler the numbers are the H-Net address of each boiler from 2-16.
 Setpoints LOCAL SETPT/ SYSTEM SETPOINT 160 °F (40-220 °F) Local setpoint used to maintain temperature of SETPT SOURCE System Setpoint is used by the MASTER.
+HEAT BAND 30 °F (2 -50 °F) Differential temp around setpoint used to stage boiler(s) OFF/ON